MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/developer-guide-overview.md

 > |----------------------------------------------|-----------------------------------------------------------------------------------|
 > | spring-cloud-azure-starter-jdbc-postgresql   | The starters for using Azure PostgreSQL and JDBC through Microsoft Entra authentication. |

-### Configure Spring Boot 3
+### Configuring Spring Boot 3

 Azure SDK JARs require signature verification.
-However, Spring Boot 3 doesn't support the JAR signature for AOT mode on a JVM and Native Images.
+However, Spring Boot 3 doesn't support the JAR signature verification for AOT mode on a JVM and for Native Images.
 For more information, see [Using Ahead-of-time Processing With the JVM](https://docs.spring.io/spring-boot/docs/current/reference/html/deployment.html#deployment.efficient.aot) and [GraalVM Native Image Support](https://docs.spring.io/spring-boot/docs/current/reference/html/native-image.html).

-To solve this issue, use the following steps to disable the JAR signature verification.
+To solve this issue, disable the JAR signature verification.

 * Create a `custom.security` file in `src/main/resources`, as shown in the following example: